georgemarselis-nvi/java-for-sysadmins/README.md

 A failed deployment looks like this on the console: a `WARN` line naming the WAR and the exception, then the stack trace, then `Started Server` anyway with the rest of the server up and the failed context returning 503.
 Jetty does not refuse to start because one WAR is broken. `start.jar` exits non-zero only if the server itself cannot start, a port in use for instance.

+### Undeploying

+Remove `app.war` (and `app.properties` if present) from `$JETTY_BASE/webapps/`.
+The scanner notices within its poll interval, stops the context and unloads it.
+The same class loader caveat applies as on Tomcat: threads and drivers the application left behind keep its classes reachable, and Jetty has no equivalent of the leak-prevention listener, so the practice is the same, stop the server, remove the WAR, start the server.
+With `work/` in use, the unpacked tree `work/jetty-0_0_0_0-8080-app_war-_app-any-*/` is left behind by design so you can inspect it; delete it by hand when you no longer need it.
+Without `work/`, the temporary directory disappears when the JVM exits.
+Nothing else references the application: there is no per-application XML in the base unless you created one, and the module inis do not know it existed.

 ### Logs

-By default Jetty logs to stderr, which under systemd is the journal.
+By default Jetty logs to stderr, which under systemd lands in the journal.
 The `requestlog` module adds an NCSA-format access log under `$JETTY_BASE/logs/`, rotated daily; the `logging-logback` and `logging-log4j2` modules route the server's own log through those frameworks if you want files and levels.
 Nothing is appended forever by default, because there is no `catalina.out`.

 ### Running it as a service